Flexible Working Law:

 include details of any previous application

-Depending on any internal policy, you need to send your request to your line manager and your employer must give you an answer within three months.
+Depending on any internal policy, you need to send your request to your line manager, and your employer must give you an answer within two months.

 Your employer’s policies may give you the right to appeal if they refuse your request.
+The right to appeal is not expressly granted by law but it’s considered good practice, so most employers allow this.
 If you feel the decision is wrong or unfair, this should be set out in your appeal.
-The appeal process is part of the request and therefore the response to the appeal should fall within the three-month time frame.
+The appeal process is part of the request and therefore the response to the appeal should fall within the two-month time frame.

 An Employment Tribunal claim can only be made if your employer does not follow procedural requirements, or a rejection is based on incorrect facts.

-However, the Act does protect employees from being treated badly by their employer because of a flexible working request, and your employer cannot dismiss you as a result of a flexible working request.
+However, the law does protect employees from being treated badly by their employer because of a flexible working request, and your employer cannot dismiss you as a result of a flexible working request.

 In addition, separate legislation, the Equality Act 2010, protects employees from discrimination.
 This means it’s illegal for employers to refuse flexible working requests because of discriminatory opinions, such as sexism, racism, or ageism.